No Certificate, No Categorical Speech Act: A Brouwerian Assertibility Constraint for Public Reason: Assertibility and Interface Semantics for High-Stakes AI

 \subsubsection{AI-external: Public Entitlement and Discursive Assertibility}

-At the AI-external level, what matters are publicly inspectable grounds, including records, testimony, authenticated sources, and institutional findings, and the procedures that confer standing on them, such as audits, hearings, and adjudication.
+At the AI-external level, justification rests on publicly inspectable grounds, including records, testimony, authenticated sources, and institutional findings, together with the procedures that confer standing on them, such as audits, hearings, and adjudication.
 These are not proofs in the Brouwerian sense.
-They are elements of public warrant, understood as objects and practices that citizens and institutions can, at least in principle, publicly verify and contest under existing legal and political norms.
+They are elements of public warrant that citizens or authorized institutions must be able to inspect and contest under the applicable legal and political procedures.

-Within the external sphere, it is natural to shift to a discursive register.
-Entitlement functions here as a norm governing what may responsibly be asserted in public justificatory practice, given shared standards and contestable procedures.\footnote{In spirit, this is closer to justification- or warrant-based norms of assertion than to Williamson's (\citeyear{williamson2000knowledge}) knowledge norm: the requirement is not that the system knows $\varphi$, but that it can exhibit contestable grounds meeting the declared public standard.
-The two-dimensional structure -- internal constructive entitlement plus public standing -- is largely orthogonal to debates over the correct norm of human assertion, while remaining compatible with several positions.} To keep this distinction explicit, I distinguish a world-claim $\varphi$, which concerns how things ``stand'' in the world, from the corresponding warrant-claim about its assertibility.
-I write:

-\begin{quote} $W_t^{S,\tau}(\varphi)$: under evidential standard $S$ and threshold $\tau$, and given the public record as of time $t$, the system is entitled to assert or deny $\varphi$. \end{quote}

-Here, $t$ indexes the state of the public record, while $t_{\mathrm{int}}$ indexes the system configuration, including model, version, and verifier state.

-The time index $t$ is not a technical convenience but a public-reason constraint.
-What counts as warranted assertion in democratic deliberation is record-relative and revisable as new reasons, findings, and rebuttals enter the shared space.
-On Landemore's epistemic reading of deliberation, where truth functions as a regulative ideal, $t$ tracks the current state of contestable grounds and not private confidence measures.
-As a result, entitlement must be able to evolve as the public record changes, even when the model and its internal regime $\langle R,t_{\mathrm{int}} \rangle$ remain static.

-Crucially, the parameters $S$ and $\tau$ are institutional and ethical design parameters rather than mathematical ones.
-Without developing a full political epistemology, it is sufficient to recall a familiar epistemic-democratic thought.
-Public assertion is answerable to truth as a regulative ideal without reducing truth to consensus or warrant.
-In this limited framing role, Landemore (\citeyear{landemore2013democratic}), Habermas (\citeyear{habermas1981theorie}) and Putnam (\citeyear{putnam1981reason})\footnote{Consider Hilary Putnam's criterion of rational acceptability under epistemically ideal conditions in his \textit{internal realism} phase, across empirical and normative discourses \citep[see also][]{putnam1995are}.} can serve as exemplars of the view that justificatory practices are governed by standards and procedures that are truth-apt, but remain open to contestation and revision.
-My claim here is conditional: given publicly declared $S$ and $\tau$, categorical speech should be licensed only through certificate-backed entitlement, as specified by the output contract below.